KUL-recon-lab/course_nucmed_tech/05_image_formation.md

 title: Image formation
 ---

+(introduction-image-formation)=
+# Introduction

+The tomographic systems are shown (once again) in [](#fig:spect_pet_ct_bis).
+They have in common that they perform an indirect measurement of what we want to know: we want to obtain information about the distribution in every point, but we acquire information integrated over projection lines.
+So the desired information must be computed from the measured data.
+In order to do that, we need a mathematical function that describes (simulates) what happens during the acquisition: this function is an operator that computes measurements from distributions.
+If we have that function, we must derive its inverse: this will be an operator that computes distributions from measurements.

 :::{figure} figs/fig_spect_pet_ct.png
+:width: 400px
 :name: fig:spect_pet_ct_bis
 :align: center
 :alt: Information acquired along lines in the PET camera, the gamma camera and the CT-scanner.